nicholasio/multisite-widgets-context/README.txt

 1. A Recent Posts Widget configured to execute on another site context.

 2. A Nav Menu Widget with select populated with data from target site due to checked checkbox

+== Changelog ==

+= 1.0.3 =
+* Fixed a bug when a new widget is added to a sidebar and the current site isn't checked by default
+* WordPress 4.3 compatibility

 == Contribute ==